Paria (band)

-Paria was an American experimental metal band formed in 2001 and based in Omaha, Nebraska.
+Paria is an American experimental metal band formed in 2001 and based in Omaha, Nebraska.
 They have released one EP on Imagine It Records and two full length albums for Black Market Activities.
 They went on indefinite hiatus in May 2010.
-As of possibly 2021 or 2022 they have been working on a third album.
+As of 2021 they have been working on a third album.

 History

 Formation and Misanthropos

 Paria formed in the fall of 2001 in Omaha, Nebraska.
 Initially, the band's style was a lot closer to the nu metal genre, but quickly they switched their style to a mixture of mathcore and grindcore styles.
 The early stages of the band saw members come and go, but by 2003 a solid lineup materialized and the group began honing their sound.
 During this time, the band recorded a 2-song EP called The Torn Instances on Imagine It Records.

 On the strength of their EP, the band signed to Guy Kozowyk's Black Market Activities in March 2004 and began writing and recording their first full length album.
 The summer saw the band continue touring around the country, including a stop at the first annual Texas Murder Fest in Houston.
 Misanthropos was released in November 2004, featuring the band's developed technical and experimental sound.